tasb/ansible-training/labs/lab04.md

 You should see an error on the output when trying to run `Test Redis` task.

-This is because even we installed Redis, we didn't started the service yet.
+This is because even you installed Redis, you didn't started the service.

-You notified the `Start Redis` handler, but it will only run when the task fails.
+You notified the `Start Redis` handler, but it will only run when the all playbook tasks run.

+### Step2: Work with handlers

-So let's add a `meta` task to force the handler to run.
+Now let's add a `meta` task to force the handler to run.
 Edit the file `full_playbook.yml` and add the following task before the `Test Redis` task:

 ```yaml
 - name: Force handler execution